RX7775/Markethics-Nationals/README.md

 4. Right click the box named TitlePage -> Compile
 5. Right click TitlePage -> void main(String[] args)
 6. The game should now be running
-7. If you close the game, follow steps 4 & 5 to run the game again
+7. If you close the game, follow step 5 to run the game again